TITLE 13 INSURANCE

 PART 40 VACCINE PURCHASING FUND

-13.10.40.2 SCOPE: These rules apply to every “health insurer” and “group health plan,” as defined in the Vaccine Purchasing Act (“VPA”), who are providing coverage to residents of New Mexico, regardless of location of the policy, and are therefore subject to compliance obligations under Sections 24-5A-1 through 24-5A-9 NMSA 1978.
-For purposes of this rule, a multiple employer welfare arrangement as defined in Section 59A-1-8.1 NMSA 1978 is considered a “health insurer” subject to the VPA.
+13.10.40.2 SCOPE: These rules apply to every “health insurer” and “group health plan,” as defined in the Vaccine Purchasing Act (VPA), providing coverage to residents of New Mexico, regardless of location of the policy, and are therefore subject to compliance obligations under Sections 24-5A-1 through 24-5A-9 NMSA 1978.
+For purposes of this rule, a multiple employer welfare arrangement as defined in Section 59A-1-8.1 NMSA 1978 is considered a “group health plan” subject to the VPA.

 13.10.40.4 DURATION: Permanent.